SnakiestCarrot/PokemonTeamBuilder/README.md

 These files are responsible for rendering the page and therefore is all that the user "sees".

-### fireBaseTestView.jsx
-A temporary view for implementing the aforementioned firebase functionality.

 ### inspectView.jsx
 This view handles the interface for the inspect screen of a certain pokemon.
 It displays the basic stats of a pokemon as well as its types.

 ### mainView.jsx
 This view handles the interface for the main landing page of the project, this is the first view that a new user will see.

+### minigameView.jsx
+A minigame that allows users to guess on advantages between pokemons.
+Includes both the game and

 ### myTeamsView.jsx
 This view will show the users teams if they are logged in and display them.
 The view should also make it possible to edit old teams and then save the changes.

-### pokemonResultView.jsx
+### resultView.jsx
 The result view is one part of the teambuilder page, it only displays the search results for the search query in the teambuilder page.
 This view also makes it possible to add and inspect pokemon.

-### pokemonSearchView.jsx
+### searchView.jsx
 The search view is responsible for displaying the search bar and other eventual functionality of the teambuilder page.

 ### teamBuilderView.jsx
 This view is responsible for displaying the current team the user is editing and making removal of pokemon from the team possible.

+### teamEditorView.jsx
+This view is a slight variation of the teambuilder view only used to edit a specific team.

+### notificationView.jsx
+The popups that tells a user if a pokemon has been added or removed to the team in editor or teambuilder.

 ### topBarView.jsx
 This view is what is always displayed at the top of the page and is used as the main form of navigation in our project.
+Also handles login/logout.

 ## Other files